 6. Wells Fargo – 15,071 employees.
 This count for Wells Fargo includes employees in branches, business banking offices, private client services and operations areas.

 7. City of Phoenix – 14,000 employees.
-The city of Phoenix, as the 5th largest city in the United States, has a need for many employees to run various city offices and support services, such as fire and police services, city government and more.
+The city of Phoenix, as the 5th largest city in the United States, has a need for many employees.
+They run various city offices and support services, such as fire and police services, city government and more.

 9. Intel Corporation – 11,300 employees .
 Intel is the largest semiconductor company in the works.
 There are two large research and manufacturing complexes in Chandler, Az. many of the employees live in the Phoenix area.
 An additional facility is currently under construction.

 10. Honor Health – 10,600 employees.
-This large provider of health-related services employs staff in hospitals, outpatient surgery centers, home health care services, outreach programs, and community education.
+This large provider of health-related services employs staff in hospitals, outpatient surgery centers.
+Additionally, they support home health care services, outreach programs, and community education.

 Things to do in Phoenix, Az.